 The Stanley Leverlock 25-Foot Magnetic Tape Measure has a great auto-locking mechanism and good ergonomics.
 But its blade durability performed worse than many of our picks.

 The most common tape measures are 25 feet long.
-A 25-foot tape measure is the right length for most people around the home and on the jobsite.
+A 25-foot tape measure is a right length for most people around the home and on the job site.
 A 25-foot tape measure is long enough to span the most common distances measured.
 The casings for 25-foot models are also great for one-handed use.

 The Craftsman Pro Reach 25-Foot Magnetic Tape Measure has a long standout of 14 feet in our tests.
 This is the longest standout of the models we tested.